Ben Barba

-He was banned by both the NRL and Rugby Football League in February 2019 following an assault on his partner.

 Barba won the Dally M Medal award for Player of the Year in 2012 while he was at the Canterbury-Bankstown Bulldogs.

 Barba also played for the Canterbury-Bankstown Bulldogs, the Brisbane Broncos in 2014 and the Cronulla-Sutherland Sharks where he was part of Cronulla's maiden NRL premiership win in the 2016 NRL Grand Final.
 In 2018, he won the Man of Steel Award for Super League Player of the Year while playing for St Helens.
 Barba is only the second man to win both the Dally M Medal and the Man of Steel award, after Gavin Miller.

 Barba also had a brief stint in rugby union with RC Toulonnais.

 Early years

 Barba was born in Darwin, Northern Territory, Australia.
 He is of Aboriginal, Afghan, and Torres Strait Islander descent.

 At a young age, Barba and his family moved from Darwin in the Northern Territory to Mackay in Queensland.
 During his time in Queensland he played all of his junior rugby league for the North Devils, Mackay and attended Mackay State High School and St Patrick's College, Mackay.
 He also played Australian Rules at both primary and secondary school competition level in Mackay as a goal kicking forward, though with limited opportunities to participate in the sport, he followed Hawks in the Australian Football League.